Practice Enhancement Research Coordinators (PERCs)

 Alisa is happy that working at ORPRN allows to her use her knowledge and skill set to improve systems and participate in serving communities.
 Outside of work, she has hiked more than 1,000 miles of the Pacific Crest Trail, sings with the Portland Peace Choir, and enjoys swing dancing.

-She earned a B.A. at Smith College and an M.B.A. at Boston University.
+Anne earned a B.A. at Smith College and an M.B.A. and a Certificate in Public Administration at Boston University.

 Anne loves the variety and challenge of her position and appreciates that her work through ORPRN allows her to make a difference.
-Her extra-curricular passions include spending time with her family, volunteering with a local animal shelter, and creating arts and crafts.
+Her extra-curricular passions include spending time with her family and volunteering with a local animal shelter.

 Maggie joined ORPRN in 2015 after starting her OHSU career as curriculum development manager for OHSU’s employee wellness program.